JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Some filters should be able to mix, but it should not possible by default, for example we should be able to sort by energy and decade together
 - Make each filter work #DONE
 [[Song Key#^filters-list]]
-## ----------Filter ends here------------
+## ----------Filter ends here-----------

+## Tabs
+- Added a new table that will save the relation between the track, the url of the tabs and the user that added the link #DONE
-- Special field for the tab links to ultimate guitar or any other website
+- Special field for the tab links to ultimate guitar or any other website.
+For now each user will upload their own link
 - Maybe even display a little preview of the tabs on hover
 ## Delete tracks
 - Add a delete button #DONE